BogomolovAl/White-book/Ideas.md

  There are a lot of worth thinking about regions - Argentina&Brazil, Japan, South Korea, North Europe, Dubai..

+#### PR amongst IT-related busy people

-3) We should make a bunch of posters.
-We should make something understandable for housewifes (and funny, else it wouldn't catch anybody's eye)!
+We should make a bunch of posters.
+We should make it easy-going and funny, else it wouldn't catch anybody's eye!
 Explain things easy that way.
-Short housewifes-friendly (OK, IT-related busy people-friendly) version of Ethereum White Paper as poster/presentation.
+Short (IT-related busy people)-friendly version of Ethereum White Paper as poster/presentation.

 #### Viral marketing